artyapple/about_me/content/other/index.md

 +++
-title = "Other"
+title = "Projects"
-description = "Various projects that helped me learn something new."
+description = "Projects and hackathons i have participated in."
 +++

 ## Mobility Hackathon 2018

 ![regular](images/hackathon_2018.jpg)

-One of the last hackathons so far.
-There we came in as an experienced team and gave away one of the best projects.
-We have created an app for planning day trips around Hamburg using public transportation.
-Unfortunately the repository is private, but you can see the presentation below.
+My most recent hackathon.
+I participated with the team of professional and experienced developers to present an app for planning guided tours in Hamburg using public transportation.
+Unfortunately, the repository is private but you can check project presentation and video below.

 [presentation](files/tripassisto.pdf)

 ## Design the Smart Mobility – ITS Hackathon Hamburg

-This hackathon was organized by Deutsche Bahn (the national railway company of Germany).
-At that time, the messenger Telegram was rapidly gaining an audience and around the same time introduced a convenient api for chat bots.
-For ITS hackathon, we decided to implement a companion bot.
-First of all, routing was implemented through integration with db-api.
-After that, we implemented various additional functionality, such as notification service about breaks or incidents on the train through the same bot, and a couple of entertainment functions.
+The following hackathon was organized by Deutsche Bahn (the national railway company of Germany).
+During this time, Telegram messenger was rapidly growing and introduced a convenient API for chat bots.
+As a result we decided to develop a companion bot for DB customers.
+Routing was implemented by integration with DB-API.
+Afterwards, we implemented additional functionality such as break and incident notifications on DB trains, and a couple of entertainment features.

 [GitHub](https://github.com/artyapple/dbhero)